 The Ingredients and Substitutes

-- COFFEE: The best options would be Mexican coffee from some of the States where is produced, such as Veracruz, Oaxaca, Tabasco, etc. But actually any ground coffee should work just fine, even instant coffee!
+- COFFEE: The best options would be Mexican coffee from some of the States where is produced, such as Veracruz, Oaxaca, Tabasco, etc. But actually, any ground coffee should work just fine.

-- SPICES: Cinnamon is something it shouldn’t be missed in the recipe, that’s the only ingredient I recommend not replacing it.
-You can use any type if you can’t find Mexican cinnamon, even ground cinnamon!
-From there, as our recipe calls some optionals, you could also add star anise, whole cloves or also orange peel.
+- SPICES: Cinnamon is something it shouldn’t be missed in the recipe, that’s the only ingredient I recommend not replacing.
+You can use any type if you can’t find Mexican cinnamon, even ground cinnamon.

 - EXTRAS: If you want to take your Mexican coffee to the next level add some cacao powder to the mix, it’s truly delicious!
-Want more? add a splash of Kahlua and…Enjoy!
+Want more? add a splash of Kahlúa!

-Place the water on a pot, you can use any kind of pot you have at home, just make sure is big enough to hold about 8 cups of water.
+Place the water in a medium saucepan or pot, you can use any kind of pot you have at home, just make sure is big enough to hold about 8 cups of liquid.

-Add the piloncillo (or molasses), the cinnamon, anise star, and the whole cloves.
+Add the piloncillo (or cane sugar, molasses), the cinnamon sticks, anise star, and the whole cloves.
 Stir well.

 Bring the water to a boil and then let it simmer for about 5 minutes while stirring to allow the piloncillo to dissolve and the spices to release their aroma.

 Add the coffee and stir well.
 Cover the pot and immediately turn off the heat.
-Let the café de olla steep from 5 to 10 minutes, depending on how strong you would like it.
+Let the coffee steep for 5 to 10 minutes, depending on how strong you would like it.

-Pour through a strainer to serve into mugs.
+Pour through a strainer or cheesecloth to serve into mugs.
 Or keep it warm and serve later.

 Everybody knows that freshly made coffee is best, but, if you want to serve this beverage for a party or gathering, you can do it.
 My suggestion is to make it a few hours before your guests arrive, just as Ponche Navideño.